PAC-ROM/android_vendor_pac/README.md

 The git-review package will only have to be installed once.

-If you are going to make extra additions, just repeat steps, but instead of **git commit -m** use **git commit --amend**.
+If you are going to make extra additions, just repeat steps, but instead of using **git commit -m** use **git commit --amend**.
 Gerrit will recognize it as a new patch-set.

 To view the status of your and others patches, visit [PAC-man Code Review](http://review.pac-rom.com/).